 Buying & Selling a Business in Ipswich

 When buying or selling a business it is essential that you consult a lawyer before signing a contract.
-Our experienced team at McNamara and Associates will review the contract to ensure that it gives effect to your intentions, and raise issues which you may not have given consideration.
+Our experienced team at McNamara Law will review the contract to ensure that it gives effect to your intentions, and raise issues which you may not have given consideration.

 The right advice at the earliest opportunity can save you money, give you the best chance of success and provide you peace of mind.